-Vodafone: a telecommunications giantVodafone has over 94 thousand employees around the world, working in customer care and administration, selling and distribution and operations.
-About 14 percent of all Vodafone employees work in Germany, which is among the largest markets for the company in terms of number of mobile customers.
+Vodafone: a telecommunications giantVodafone has over 94 thousand employees around the world, working in customer care and administration, selling, distribution and operations.
+About 14 percent of all Vodafone employees work in Germany, making it one of the largest markets for the company in terms of number of mobile customers.

-Banking for the unbanked: mobile money in AfricaAfrican telecommunications company Vodacom – in which Vodafone hold a controlling stake – and Kenyan telecommunications provider Safaricom have been active in bringing financial services to Africa to underbanked regions of Africa.
-This is largely done through M-Pesa, a mobile money service provider, which lets mobile phone subscribers pay for goods and services as well as receive money from other mobile money users.
+Banking for the unbanked: mobile money in AfricaAfrican telecommunications company Vodacom – in which Vodafone holds a controlling stake – and Kenyan telecommunications provider Safaricom, have been active in bringing financial services to to underbanked regions in Africa.
+This is largely done through M-Pesa, a mobile money service provider, which lets mobile phone subscribers pay for goods and services, as well as receive money from other mobile money users.

 Mobile money has quickly taken off, as it offers bank-like services and electronic transactions to areas of the world that had previously not been fully able to participate in the financial system.
 M-Pesa has seen significant growth , adding 18.5 million customers from 2017 to 2021.
 The https://www.statista.com/statistics/1139181/m-pesa-transaction-volume/ has nearly tripled over the same time period.